-Proposals to develop several sites in Erewash look set to go out for extensive public consultation as the Borough Council works to find land for more than 6,500 new homes over the next two decades in order to meet local needs and government targets.
+Proposals to develop several sites in Erewash have gone out for extensive public consultation as the Borough Council works to find land for more than 6,500 new homes over the next two decades in order to meet local needs and government targets.

-Draft options for sites to meet the population’s housing needs feature in a report which went to Council Executive, with councillors agreeing to forward the item to Full Council on 23 January with a recommendation that consultation is given the go-ahead.
+Draft options for sites to meet the population’s housing needs feature in a report which went to Council Executive.
+At Full Council on 23 January councillors agreed on a recommendation that consultation is given the go-ahead.

 A review to identify land to deliver the borough’s housing requirements has resulted in a list of preferred sites for the new builds, with the council’s first priority to make efficient use of brownfield and urban sites.
 But having now exhausted these sites, the review has concluded that four green belt sites will have to be released as draft options to meet the demand for new homes.

 If the consultation gets the go-ahead, it will centre on the proposal to allocate the following sites for housing development over the next 17 years: